Lucyjpjones/lj-fscr/testing.md

     `$ pip3 freeze > requirements.txt`

-* To run all the tests written in a certain app and generate a report (second command is to view this report in the terminal).
+* To run all the tests written in a certain app and generate a report (second command is to view the report in the terminal).

     `$ coverage run --source=<'app name'> manage.py test`